Guide, Reviewed 11 May 2026

 5 min read

-Motorcycle Mod 1 Test Day: What to Bring and Expect
+Motorcycle Mod 1 Test Day: 7 Things to Bring (2026)

-#Where Mod 1 happens
+Where Mod 1 happens

 Mod 1 is held at a Multi-Purpose Test Centre (MPTC), which is a DVSA-operated facility with a closed off-road manoeuvring area.
 There are around 60 MPTCs across the UK.
 They are usually larger than standard car test centres and are often shared with HGV and bus tests.